LukeDS-it/LukeDS-it.github.io/_posts/2020-06-23-reacting-to-change-microservices.md

   an answer
 - request-response pattern: a component sends a message and waits for a reply (blocking)
-- ask pattern: a component sends a message and a response is sent either to the requester, or to another component that will continue the flow
+- ask pattern: a component sends a message and a response is sent either to the requester, or to another component that will continue the flow (non blocking)
 - aggregator pattern: a component needs the responses of many services in order to fulfil a request
-- saga pattern: used for transactions in microservices, one component will take care of fulfilling all the steps of a transaction, and to roll back everything when there's a failure.
+- saga pattern: used for transactions in microservices, one component will take care of all the steps of a transaction, and roll back everything when there's a failure.

 ## What's the catch?